longmanplus/RoboCloudBrain/README.md

 ## Robot Cloud Brain group
-We are working on the Semantic modeling of the robotic data to enable knowledge based robots.
+We are working on the semantic modeling of the robotic data to enable knowledge based robots.
 Our approach is based on the use of ontological models to link data and to describe datasets.
 Our method uses Semantic Web technologies such as Internationalized Resource Identifiers (IRIs), Web Ontology Language (OWL) ontologies, Resource Description Framework (RDF) data structure or the SPARQL query language.

 # Licenses